 Individual bonds vs. funds

+But be mindful that “low risk” doesn’t mean “risk-free.”
+While cities and local governments aren’t likely to default, there’s still a chance they might.
 Investments carry risk, regardless of what that investment is.
-Be mindful and cautious as you put your money into any investment, including municipal bonds.
+Be careful as you put your money into any investment, including municipal bonds.

 Editorial Disclaimer: All investors are advised to conduct their own independent research into investment strategies before making an investment decision.
 In addition, investors are advised that past investment product performance is no guarantee of future price appreciation.